raulfraile/ladybug/doc/examples.md

 ### Other formats

-Variable dumps can be exported to some other formats, like XML or JSON:
+Variable dumps can be exported to some other formats, like XML or JSON (jms/serializer` required):

 ``` php
 <?php